Ziang-Lu/Design-Patterns/2-Creational Patterns/3-Singleton Pattern.md

 ### Common Uses

-* Facade objects (门面对象) are often singletons because only one facade object is required.
-[Facade Pattern]
+* Factory objects (工厂对象) are often singletons because only one factory is required.
+[Abstract Factory Pattern]
 * State objects (状态对象) are often singletons because only one state object is required.
 [State Pattern]

 <br>